sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 |zkEVM block with Reth|199,644,261|1417 secs|

 SP1 zkVM showed that due to its architecture, the proving time is almost linear in proportion to the number of cycles.
 Here, we can estimate the proving time of the block of InterLiquid SDK with 32 txs to be under 3 minutes.
-It can be further improved by SP1 Turbo.
+It can be further improved by SP1 Turbo / SP1 Hypercube.

 By SP1 team and Polygon team, the proving time for the same block of Ethereum is published.